johnpmeyers20/notification_factory/client/README.md

   - when someone is pulled from employees to currList for example and an email is sent, the employees frequency attribute should be updated (incremented by 1).
   - the usualSuspects array should be composed of the top 10 employees according to frequency

+- Add a page where you can add employees (go full crud)